IRNAS/ttn-irnas-gw/the-things-conference/README.md

 <img src="/the-things-conference/img/IMG_20181003_105445.jpg"  width="425">

-## Mounting upgrade - assembly instructions
+## Mounting upgrade

-Mounting upgrade kit.
+The next steps will help you to assemble and attach the mounting upgrade kit.
+If you would like to upgrade your LoraWAN Gateway with a mounting kit please [contact us](https://www.irnas.eu/contact/).

 Assemble monuting clips.

 <img src="/the-things-conference/img/IMG_20181003_111522.jpg"  width="425"> <img src="/the-things-conference/img/IMG_20181003_111728.jpg"  width="425">